 Remember that water breaking can come out as a gush or a trickle, so if you have any question as to if your water is broken please do call your provider.

 Towards the end you might start to think/hope everything is a sign of labor.
 Baby sure seems to be moving more…. maybe labor is coming?
+I know this hopeful feeling all too well!

 What is the significance of increased baby movement before labor begins?